 Choosing Lavender Plants for Zone 8

-English lavender (Lavendula augustifolia) is one of the most commonly grown varieties of lavender and is hardy in zones 4-8.
+English lavender (Lavendula augustifolia) is one of the most commonly grown varieties of lavender and is hardy in zones 4 through 8.
 In zone 8, English lavender can struggle with the heat.
-Lightly shading English lavender from afternoon sun can help it grow better.
+Lightly shading English lavender from the afternoon sun can help it grow better.
 Common varieties of English lavender hardy to zone 8 are:

 - Jean Davis